 LONG BEACH SAFER AT HOME HEALTH ORDER AND PROTOCOLS

-On April 1, 2021, the City of Pasadena Department of Public Health passed an Order to Comply with the California Department of Public Health Blueprint for a Safer Economy.
-The City also updated reopening protocols for Office, Retail and Restaurants in mid-March 2021.
+Effective June 14th, 2021, the City of Pasadena Department of Public Health issued an Order to Comply and align with the California Department of Public Health’s guidance on face coverings and social distancing.
+The City also updated reopening protocols for Office, Retail and Restaurants.